reruo321/Cplus_Practice/036-Casting/README.md

 The first and the second casts are not possible because they try to change the types to base → derived.
 By the way, there's a way to make them to work.

-## 1-i.
+### 1-a.
 Dynamic Casting with Polymorphic Class

-If the base class is polymorphic, in other words if it has one or more virtual functions, the base-typed pointer or reference data can be derived-typed.
+If the base class is polymorphic, in other words if it has one or more virtual functions, the base-type pointer or reference data can be derived-type.

 ![036dynamicpoly](https://user-images.githubusercontent.com/48712088/141687427-b4111095-6cfb-4c8e-8c0b-d590d55572c7.png)

 The first conversion now becomes okay, but the second one makes the result pointer to be NULL.
-After examining the outcomes from Static Casting, let me give more explanation for this.
+Static Casting is similar, but they treat the safety issue in different ways.
+Let me give more explanation below.

 ## 2. Static Casting